rackerlabs/design-system/_docs/style/colors.md

 #### Health status iconography

-Three icons are used to communicate critical, warning and ok statuses.
-Do not use these icons for any other purpose, they are reserved solely for health status.
+In addition to color, include these icons as a means to communicate critical, warning and ok statuses.
+Do not use these icons for any other purpose.
+They are reserved solely for health status.

 {% endcolumn %}